jobrunr/storyline-demo/README.md

 The project contains two subprojects:

-- `demo-solution`; the implemented version
+- `demo-solution`; the implemented version;
-- `demo-start`; the version without any JobRunr specifics
+- `demo-start`; the version without any JobRunr specifics where the above steps have yet to be implemented.

 ## Adding JobRunr credentials